jsdotlua/jest-lua/docs/docs/SetupAndTeardown.md

 ---
 <p><a href='https://jestjs.io/docs/27.x/setup-teardown' target="_blank"><img alt='Jest' src='img/jestjs.svg'/></a></p>

 Often while writing tests you have some setup work that needs to happen before tests run, and you have some finishing work that needs to happen after tests run.
-Jest Roblox provides helper functions to handle this.
+Jest Lua provides helper functions to handle this.

 ## Repeating Setup